laibashakil/ExportIQ/README.md

 | ⚙️ **Backend API** | [Cloud Run](https://exportiq-backend-566147682281.us-central1.run.app) |
 | 📊 **API Docs** | [exportiq-backend-566147682281.us-central1.run.app/docs](https://exportiq-backend-566147682281.us-central1.run.app/docs) |

-> **Note for judges:** The project was originally deployed on
-> exportiq-496416.
-Due to a billing account issue during submission
-> day, the entire stack — backend (Cloud Run), web app (Firebase
-> Hosting), Firestore database, and mobile app config — has been
-> redeployed to a new GCP project (`dummy-project-496508`).
-All
-> code, agents, and functionality are identical.
-GitHub repository
-> and source code remain unchanged.

 ---

 ## 📱 How to Test the App